 MATLAB® Compiler SDK™ uses a Java Native Interface (JNI) wrapper connecting your Java® application to the C++ MATLAB Runtime.
-As a result, most of the resources consumed by the MATLAB Compiler SDK portions of your Java application are created by the MATLAB Runtime.
-Resource created by the MATLAB Runtime are not visible to the JVM™.
+As a result, most of the resources consumed by the MATLAB Compiler SDK portions of your Java application are created by MATLAB Runtime.
+Resource created by MATLAB Runtime are not visible to the JVM™.
 The JVM’s garbage collector cannot effectively manage resources that it cannot see.

 All of the MATLAB Compiler SDK Java classes have hooks that free the MATLAB resources when the JVM garbage collects the wrapper objects.
 However, the JVM’s garbage collection is unreliable because the JVM only sees the small wrapper object.
 The garbage collector can decide that it is not worth wasting CPU cycles to actually delete the wrapper object.
-Until the Java wrapper object is deleted, the resources allocated in the MATLAB Runtime are also not deleted.
+Until the Java wrapper object is deleted, the resources allocated in MATLAB Runtime are also not deleted.
 This behavior can result in conditions that look like memory leaks and rapidly consume resources.

 To avoid this situation: